UofT-DSI/algorithms_and_data_structures/assignments/assignment 2.md

 -   Paraphrase the problem in your own words.

--   Create 1 new example and 1 example your partner made and explain them.
+-   Create 1 new example that demonstrates you understand the problem.
+Trace/walkthrough 1 example that your partner made and explain it.

 -   Copy the solution your partner wrote.